This logo is the copyrighted

 Among the authors I have read are Scott Cunningham, Silver Ravenwolf, James & Stewart Farrar, Doreen Valiente, Gerald Gardner, Dion Fortune, Raymond Buckland, Riane Eisler, Margot Adler, Starhawk, Merlin Stone, Phyllis Currott, Ann Moura, Caitlin Matthews, Vusamazulu Credo Mutwa, Mary Condren, Joseph Campbell, Robin Wood, Beth Rae, Julius Caesar, Alexander Carmichael, Rel Davis, Jean Bottero, Peter Berresford Ellis, Jean Markale, Sabina Magliocco, and the Judeo-Christian Bible.

 I was introduced to festivals when Church of the Iron Oak was still holding Freedom Festivals in Fort Pierce.
-I have since become a regular at the Florida Pagan Gatherings at Boyd Hill in St. Petersburg.
-There, I get to listen, learn, and rub shoulders with experienced and famous Craft people.
+I became a regular at the Florida Pagan Gatherings at Boyd Hill in St. Petersburg.
+There, I would listen, learn, and rub shoulders with experienced and famous Craft people.
 I am really much more interested in how they get through their day than in any specific spells.
 I believe in learning by observation and teaching by example.

 I was brought up on a Christian path that honored reason and tradition as well as its holy books.
 After college, I wandered off to California muttering about relevance and purpose.
 In the mundane world I rejected organizations that I found to be either pointless or cruel.
 Unlike some, I have no serious wounds from my religious past.
 I see my entrance into the Craft as a coming home, and a smaller philosophical leap than others might suspect.
 I am a "this world" kind of person.
 I do not concern myself with afterlife, but reincarnation does have its charm.